 The federal 21st Century Cures Act requires electronic visit verification (EVV) for certain Medicaid-funded services.
-EVV starts November 2, 2020.
+EVV started November 2, 2020.
 You can find general information about EVV in other areas of this website.
 This area provides information specific to IRIS participants and those supporting them.
 Some important points to remember:

 - IRIS participants who choose services from a provider agency will not need to train workers for EVV.
 The provider agency will manage the EVV requirements.
 These participants do not need to take any action.

 - IRIS participant-hired live-in workers will not need to use EVV.
 If a participant's worker lives with them, that worker will not have to use EVV.

 Read important information about EVV and IRIS participants who hire their own workers.

 Find out more about EVV and participants' roles.
 Use these resources from the 2020 Self-Determination Conference: